qwazr/search/README.md

 QWAZR SEARCH
 ============

-A Search Engine service for [QWAZR](https://www.qwazr.com).

-The Search Engine service provides indexing and searching features based on [Lucene](https://lucene.apache.org/core/).
+A Search Engine microservice with indexing and search features based on [Lucene](https://lucene.apache.org/core/).

-It is mainly a REST/JSON web service and it can also be used using Javascript or Java from a QWAZR application:
+It is basically a set of REST/JSON API which are described here:

 - [API documentation](src/doc/api)